siobhanlgorman/Sourdough-Bakes/README.md

 #### Home Page
 * The landing page features a hero image with a special zoom effect to catch the user's attention on arriving at the site.
 The hero image also features the business name and a slogan to provoke a positive emotional reponse and encourage the user to continue on the site.
+* This page features a short introduction to the business with the address and opening hours prominent as this information is considered a priority to users
+* This page also features a snapshot of the produce with a link to the main Our Bakes page to encourage users to navigate there for more information.

 #### About Page